Abalone Shell

 Platinum

-A silver-white colored heavy and strong metal.
+Platinum is a silver-white colored heavy, strong metal.
 Platinum is hypoallergenic and scratch resistant, making it a popular choice for engagement and wedding rings.

 Prong